alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 nuance here is that "secret" means merely unnoticed by the rest of humanity but fully noticed by the startup's founder(s) - which basically makes it no secret at all!
 The way I see it, he is articulating a long-winded version of the goal to learn by taking risks.
-He's implicitly building on the fact that the founder(s) of a startup previously learned something that could be exploited.
+He's inherently taking for granted the fact that the founder(s) of a startup previously learned something that could be exploited.
 But the learning comes first, exploitation second.
 As a result, the value of learning lies in how the resulting knowledge can be exploited, whether